-The Patchogue Village Board on Monday night voted to ban the use of Styrofoam in local businesses — with the law going into effect on Sept.
-4.
+The Patchogue Village Board on Monday night voted to ban the use of Styrofoam in local businesses — with the law going into effect this September.

 “The day after Labor Day,” said Village Trustee Joseph Keyes, who spearheaded the environmental protection measure.
 “It’ll be in effect around the same time we banned plastic bags in 2016,” he said.

 Attendees in Village Hall responded with a cheerful round of applause.